Academics, Programs, and Opportunities

 Academic Load And Credits

-To complete an associate’s degree program within four semesters and a bachelor’s degree program within eight semesters, the average course load for most students is 15 to 17 credit hours per semester.
+To complete an associate’s degree program within four semesters and a bachelor’s degree program within eight semesters, the recommended course load for most students is 15 to 17 credit hours per semester.
+This translates to 45-51 hours per week of class attendance and out of class work and study.
 Students must enroll in at least 12 hours for full time enrollment.

 Students must enroll in 12 to 19 in any regular semester, with the following exceptions.